b1tw0rker/bw-snippets/README.md

 Nick's personal javascript,typescript,jQuery,Angular,PHP snippet collection.

+## Usage

-In your javascript,typescript or PHP files just type: bw- and the snippets will be listed.
+In your javascript,typescript or PHP files just type: bw- and the snippets will be listed in the suggestions field.

-Made mit ❤️ and VSCode for the community.
+Made with ❤️ for the community.

-ATTENTION: THIS PLUGIN IS IN BETA MODE.
+ATTENTION: THIS PLUGIN IS STILL IN BETA MODE.

 ## Features